Who we are

 Objectives: We work to;

-- Promote access to comprehensive care and support services such as; TB and cancer screening, psychosocial support, HIV, SRHR, Hepatitis B, C treatment and how to deal with issues of overdose, unsafe injecting practices and trafficking.
+- Promote access to comprehensive care and support services such as; TB and cancer screening, psychosocial support, HIV, SRHR, Hepatitis B, C treatment and how to deal with issues of overdose, unsafe injecting practices and drug trafficking.

 - Social justice, protection and recognition in society